kristinam123/DWIT/paper.md

 # Summary

-Droplet Wall Interaction Tool is a research-oriented, Python-based platform for automated droplet experimentation, quantitative image analysis, and experiment planning.
+Droplet Wall Interaction Tool is a research-oriented, Python-based platform for automated droplet experimentation, qualitative image analysis, and experiment planning.
 Designed for academic and scientific workflows, it provides a reproducible, extensible, and user-friendly environment for laboratory automation and data analysis.
 Droplet Wall Interaction Tool integrates hardware control (camera, pump, dosage), advanced image processing, and experiment planning tools within a modern PySide6 (Qt for Python) interface.
 Its modular architecture and batch processing capabilities enable high-throughput, reproducible experiments and facilitate rapid development of new workflows for surface science and fluid dynamics research.

 # Statement of need

-Automated droplet experimentation and quantitative image analysis are essential in surface science, microfluidics, and materials research.
+Automated droplet experimentation and qualitative image analysis are essential in surface science, microfluidics, and materials research.
 Existing tools often lack integration, reproducibility, or extensibility.
 Droplet Wall Interaction Tool addresses these gaps by providing:
 - Unified control of experimental hardware (camera, pump, dosage) for streamlined workflows.
-- Robust batch image analysis, including contact angle measurement, droplet quantification, and velocity analysis.
+- Robust batch image analysis, including contact angle measurement, and velocity analysis.
 - Interactive experiment planning, calculation, and export of experiment matrices.
 - Visual and numeric interfaces for region-of-interest (ROI) selection and baseline adjustment.
 - Real-time logging and status indicators for transparency and troubleshooting.

-Droplet Wall Interaction Tool is designed for researchers, educators, and students who require a flexible, reproducible, and extensible platform for laboratory automation and quantitative analysis.
+Droplet Wall Interaction Tool is designed for researchers who require a flexible, reproducible, and extensible platform for laboratory automation and qualitative analysis.

 # Features and implementation

 ## Key Features
 - **Controller Tab:** Integrates camera, pump, and dosage automation for experimental control.
-- **Analysis Tab:** Batch image processing, contact angle measurement, and droplet quantification.
+- **Analysis Tab:** Batch image processing, contact angle measurement.
 - **Table Tab:** Experiment planning, calculation, and CSV export of experiment matrices.
 - **Visual ROI & Baseline:** Graphical and numeric interfaces for ROI selection and baseline adjustment.
 - **Batch Processing:** Analysis of multiple datasets with progress visualization.